 Explanation: This might be under more scrutiny because of the words “health benefits”, but if the article is on a cooking website, and a few inaccurate health benefits of onions are mentioned, then it is unlikely to cause harm.

 In the four scenarios above, Google will flag articles one and three as Your Money Your Life.
-For articles like these, the Page Quality Rating will be especially stringent, and you will have to jump through a few more hoops than normal to get your articles and website on page one.
+For articles like these, the Page Quality Rating will be especially stringent, and you will have to jump through a few more hoops than normal to get your articles and website to rank higher.

 How to Decide Whether a Topic Is YMYL